*Click here if you would like information about mentoring an ARC fellow*

 University of Cambridge, UK, 2008

 Sasha Turner is a native of Jamaica, where she completed her undergraduate degree in history at the University of the West Indies, Mona.
 She received a Ph.D. from Cambridge University, and fellowships from Rutgers University and Washington University.
 She is primarily interested in histories of the body and women in the Caribbean and the Atlantic World.
 Her current research explores the dynamics of race, reproduction and the status of freedom in defining women’s lives in Caribbean slave systems.
 Her most recent publication appeared in the Fall 2011 Journal of Women’s History, titled “Home-grown Slaves: Women, Reproduction, and the Abolition of the Slave Trade, Jamaica 1788-1807.”
 Dr. Turner is currently on leave from Quinnipiac University, where she teaches courses on the Caribbean, women, piracy, slavery and the slave trade, and the Atlantic World.
 As a Richards Center and Africana Research Center Fellow, Sasha will complete her book manuscript for publication.
+In Fall 2014, Dr. Turner returns to Quinnipiac University where she will continue to teach courses on the Caribbean, women, and slavery.

 Michael Woldemariam, Ph.D.